j-sungyeong/esca_samsung/zedboard_hdmi/README.md

 ```

 ### 0-3. gcc-arm-none-eabi v5.3
-The latest version of gcc-arm-none-eabi has problem with 'Build the HDL Project'.
+The latest version of gcc-arm-none-eabi has some problems with 'Build the HDL Project'.
 You should remove it with
 ```bash
 sudo apt autoremove gcc-arm-none-eabi
 ```